havokzero/HWID_Spoofer/README.md

   [exit] Exit
 ```

-Select a number corresponding to the spoofing action you want to perform.
-The tool will handle the rest.
+Simply choose the number of the action you'd like to perform.

 ---

-## Example
+### Example

-To spoof the Installation ID, enter `1` at the menu prompt.
-The tool will spoof the Installation ID and display a success message.
+To spoof the Installation ID, simply type `1` and press `Enter`.
+HWID Spoofer will handle the rest and display a success message.

+---

-## Menu Options
+## 🧰 Menu Options

 - **[1] Spoof Installation ID**: Changes the system's installation ID in the registry.
 - **[2] Spoof PC Name**: Randomizes and updates the computer name in the registry.
-- **[3] Spoof MAC Address**: Generates and applies a new MAC address to the network interface.
+- **[3] Spoof MAC Address**: Generates and applies a new MAC address.
 - **[4] Spoof GUID**: Spoofs the hardware profile GUID.
 - **[5] Spoof Hostname**: Renames the system's hostname.
 - **[6] Spoof Machine GUID**: Replaces the machine GUID in the registry.